yackywoo/BookSphere/README.md

 # BookSphere 📚

-BookNest is a comprehensive social platform for book lovers to share video reviews, join book clubs, and connect with fellow readers.
+BookSphere is a comprehensive social platform for book lovers to share video reviews, join book clubs, and connect with fellow readers.
 Built with React Native, Expo, and Firebase.

 ## ✨ Features